-Before signing your mobile phone contract find out what your monthly payments will be so that you don’t get an unexpectedly high bill.
-If you don’t receive a bill or have problems paying it, contact the service provider to negotiate a new payment plan.
+If you don’t receive a bill or have problems paying it, contact your service provider to negotiate a new payment plan.
 If you don’t keep up with your bills you might be listed with a credit reporting agency.

 To get a free copy of your credit file call Veda Advantage on 1300 762 207 or visit www.mycreditfile.com.au

 Your phone’s warranty

 Read the manufacturer’s warranty to see what is and isn’t covered.

 Remember that regardless of the warranty, you automatically get a consumer guarantee with most goods and services you buy in Australia, which means that you are entitled to ask for a refund if the phone is not of acceptable quality and fails soon after you purchase it.

 Make sure you keep your receipts and network service connection agreement as proof of purchase.

 Monitoring your data allowance can help you avoid big bills.

 Some phones monitor your data usage automatically in ‘Settings’, but you may need to reset these at the start of billing periods.

 You can call or SMS your service provider to regularly check on your data usage or log into your online account.
 This service may cost extra, so check with your service provider.